markstringer-dti/markstringer-dti.github.io/dti.md

 That is something roughly like: specific, measurable, achievable (or attainable), relevant, and time-bound.

-So often some of the members of the team will baulk at a go like "Start feature Y," because they'll say that it's not measureable.
+So often some of the members of the team will baulk at a go like "Start feature Y," because they'll say that it's not measurable.

+I simply don't agree.
+The team will absolutely know if they've started a feature or not.
+And at the end of the sprint, if the goal has been met, that's useful information.
+If the goal hasn't been met - if the feature didn't get started - that's also useful information.

 ##### Show and Tell
 Demonstrate the working software to people who might care.
 That will probably be the product owner.
 It might be other people related to the project, all sorts of people who have an interest in the swamp.

-Understand that gathering feedback is, at least, a two-step process.
+Understand that dealing with feedback is, at least, a two-step process.

 The first step is capturing the feedback.
 It's very important that you show that you're listening.
 Write down the feedback from every show and tell.

 The second step is to decide what to do about the feedback.
 That's something for the product owner, primarily, and possibly the rest of the team.

-What you're doing by having a show and tell is fulfilling the "Transparency" and "Inspection" aspects of Empirical process.
+What you're doing by having a show and tell is fulfilling the "transparency" and "inspection" aspects of empirical process.

-What that really means is that if you've done something really dumb, someone is going to tell you.
-Also, if you've missed something really important, someone is going to tell you.
+What that really means is that if you've done something dumb, someone is going to tell you.
+Also, if you've missed something important, someone is going to tell you.
 That's what you're hoping for.
 That's the payoff.

-Ok, this isn't any entirely negative thing.
+But this isn't just a negative thing.
 If you've done something that will make people's lives much easier.
-If you've done something that marketing have a good feeling they can make a bomb from.
+If you've done something that marketing have a good feeling that they can make a bomb from.
 You might get to know that in the show and tell.

-The price for this is that people might say really dumb things.
+The price for getting this valuable information is that people might say stupid things.
 For a form-filling application that we demonstrated.
-We got asked this question?
-"Can you make it so that users aren't allowed to submit the form, unless the English has no spelling or grammatical errors?"
+We were asked this question?
+"Can you make it so that users aren't allowed to submit the form, if the English has spelling or grammatical errors?"

 This isn't too serious.
 But it can get a little wearing.